cambaughn/reynoso/README.md

 ### Running the app

-1. `nodemon server/server.js` to start express server on port 1337
+1. `npm start` to start development server on port 3000